 - A mining operation that would cover an area larger than Manhattan.
 This includes all three mine components the EPA considered (mine pit, tailings impoundments, and waste rock piles).

 The construction of a mine would also require other infrastructure, such as a major transportation corridor, pipelines, a power-generating station, wastewater treatment plants, housing and support services for workers and administrative offices.

 Although preliminary plans could change, any mining of the Pebble deposit would require similar components.
 The EPA’s analysis included a mine size smaller than what Northern Dynasty Minerals has articulated to investors.

 Even this smaller mine size would have significant, unacceptable impacts on salmon spawning and rearing areas.

 EPA Region 10 invited engagement with Alaska Native tribes and corporations.
 The Bristol Bay region is home to 31 Alaska Native Villages.
 Residents of the area depend on salmon both as a major food resource and for their economic livelihood.
 Nearly every household in the Nushagak and Kvichak watersheds uses salmon resources.

 Public comments were accepted from July 21 until September 19, 2014.

 Withdraw or Recommend

-EPA Region 10 will either withdraw the Proposed Determination or prepare a Recommended Determination no later than February 4, 2015, following consideration of comments and the administrative record.
-Because of the large number of public comments under review, EPA extended the 30-day decision period Exitspecified in Clean Water Act Section 404(c).
+EPA Region 10 expected to either withdraw the Proposed Determination or prepare a Recommended Determination no later than February 4, 2015, following consideration of comments and the administrative record.
+Due to the large number of public comments received, EPA extended the 30-day decision periodspecified in Clean Water Act Section 404(c).